Find 2021 operational updates for SFSP on the Materials & Resources Page!

 Application Due Date:

-Applications are available online in March of each year.
-The federal deadline for submission is June 15th.
+Applications will open for updates in January 2021.
+The federal deadline for submission is June 15th for summer operation.

 For more information, contact: